Counseling Psychology Degree and Career Guide

 What can I do with a degree in counseling psychology?

-Obtaining a counseling psychology degree can afford you many career opportunities, including jobs at universities, health centers, or independent practices.
-With a degree in counseling psychology, you can help people of all ages and walks of life deal with and overcome problems.
+Obtaining a counseling psychology degree can afford you many career opportunities, including jobs at universities, health centers, and independent practices.
+With a degree in counseling psychology, you can help people of all ages deal with and overcome problems.

 How long will it take me to get my degree in counseling psychology?

-3. Bureau of Labor Statistics, Occupational Employment Statistics, Clinical, Counseling, and School Psychologists: https://www.bls.gov/oes/current/oes193031.htm
+5. Bureau of Labor Statistics, Occupational Employment Statistics, Clinical and Counseling Psychologists: https://www.bls.gov/oes/current/oes193033.htm